 "The earliest Syriac inscriptions come from the region of Edessa, modern Urfa, go back to the 1st-3rd centuries A.D. and are all of pagan origin.
 Their script resembles that of the contemporary cursive Palmyrene inscriptions, but their language occupies an intermediate position between West and East Aramaic."

-Now we need to consider something else: who was the NT written for?
-Who was it written by?
-Clearly the majority of Paul's writings were to Greek congregations, though he also addressed Jews numerous times.
+Now we need to consider something else: for whom was the NT written?
+By whom was it written?
+Clearly the majority of Paul's writings were to Greek congregations, though he undoubtedly also included Jews at times.
 Does that mean he wrote in Aramaic?
 Let's put it this way.
 What was the purpose of the letters?
 For people to read, or just for looks?
 Obviously, they should be read.
 Now, if I speak English, Spanish and German fluently, and I am writing to a group of people, which language will I write in?
 Well, that depends.
 If everyone in the group speaks English, I will surely write in English.
 But what would happen if only, say, 15% of people in the group spoke English, compared to 70% who spoke German?
 Obviously, then, German would be the best choice.
 My point is not to write in the language I am more comfortable with, because if I am more comfortable with Swahili, and yet not a single person speaks it, there is no point.
 I am trying to communicate; Paul's letters were correspondence between him and the congregations he was writing to.

-We need to remember that they did not write the NT letters in an attempt to "preserve" some holy tongue.
+We need to remember that the apostles did not write the NT letters in an attempt to "preserve" some holy tongue.
+Nowhere do any of their letters claim this intent.
 Rather, they were written in the common man's language so the common man could understand the teaching.
-That is why we find that early translations were also CALLED "common" or "simple."
-In fact, that is even what Peshitta means, "simple" or "common."
-Because it was "simple" enough for the "commoner" to understand.
+That is why we find that early translations were also called "common" or "simple."
+In fact, that is even what Peshitta means, if you recall from earlier: "simple" or "common."
+Because it was simple enough for the commoner to understand.
 It is identical to the Latin word vulgata (Vulgate) in meaning.
 (In my view, this alone should help inform us that it is a translation made into the language of "commoners.")

 Now, I know this article is shaping up to look like me doing nothing but bashing the Peshitta.
 Let me say right now, that is not the case.
-If you've read the NT from the Shem Qadosh Version, you can tell I regard the Peshitta very highly.
+If you're familiar with some of my studies and publications, you can tell I regard the Peshitta very highly.
 I believe it is a very useful tool in text-critical matters, and I consult it frequently.
 (Though I prefer the Old Syriac fragments in the gospels to the Peshitta, when they differ).
 I do not, however, believe it to be the original language of the entire NT.

 I do not need to prove one language better than the other.
 I do not need to explain all issues away using Aramaic, or Greek for that matter.
 This article was written to explain that Aramaic Primacists are not always honest in their approach, and often make claims they cannot prove.
 The Syriac Peshitta has just as many "flaws" as the Greek NT, if not more.